Connect with others who understand.

 Written by Nyaka Mwanza

-MS fatigue can be debilitating, drastically affect your quality of life, and can make other symptoms of relapsing-remitting MS worse.
+Fatigue can also make other symptoms of MS worse.
 People with all types of MS experience fatigue.
 “I have no energy,” said a MyMSTeam member.
 “And I think the fatigue makes my sleep issues worse.”
-In one survey, almost 55 percent of people stated that fatigue was their worst MS symptom.
-Because the exact cause of fatigue in MS is still unknown, treating it can be challenging.
+In one survey, almost 55 percent of people said fatigue was their worst MS symptom.
+The exact cause of fatigue in MS is still unknown, so treating it can be challenging.

-• Fatigue can be a side effect of a drug or therapy used to manage symptoms, and it can make MS symptoms worse.
+• A side effect of drugs used to manage MS or its symptoms

 When Are Stimulants Used for MS Fatigue?

-Because of their abuse and dependency risk, these drugs are controlled or scheduled substances according to the Drug Enforcement Agency.
-Amphetamine/dextroamphetamine (Adderall) and methylphenidate (Ritalin) are Schedule 2 drugs, for their high risk for abuse and addiction.
-Modafinil (Provigil) and armodafinil (Nuvigil) are Schedule 4, as these risks are thought to be lower.
+Because of the dependency risks, these drugs are controlled or scheduled substances, according to the Drug Enforcement Administration.
+Amphetamine/dextroamphetamine (Adderall) and methylphenidate are Schedule 2 drugs because of their high risks for abuse and addiction.
+Modafinil and armodafinil (Nuvigil) are Schedule 4, which means their risks for abuse and addiction are thought to be lower.

 Which Stimulants Are Used for MS Fatigue?

-Stimulants are primarily prescribed to treat attention-deficit hyperactivity disorder, narcolepsy, and excessive daytime sleepiness.
-Although not approved by the U.S. Food and Drug Administration for this use, CNS stimulants are sometimes prescribed off-label for the treatment of MS fatigue.
+Stimulants are mainly prescribed to treat attention-deficit/hyperactivity disorder (ADHD), narcolepsy, and excessive daytime sleepiness.
+CNS stimulants are sometimes prescribed off-label for MS fatigue — a use not approved by the U.S. Food and Drug Administration (FDA).

-Every individual with MS is different, and what works to improve fatigue in one person might not work for another, or may cause bothersome side effects.
+Everyone with MS is different.
+What works to improve fatigue in one person might not work for another or may cause bothersome side effects.

-Most commonly known by the brand name Adderall, amphetamine/dextroamphetamine is available in pill or capsule form and comes in an extended-release formulation.
+Most commonly known by the brand name Adderall, amphetamine/dextroamphetamine is available as pills or capsules.
+It also comes in an extended-release, or longer-lasting, formulation.

 • “Adderall has worked great for me as well.
 It gets my mind to focus.”